pc-aide/Security/Fortinet/Lab/Lab08 - Policy routing.md

 # client-pip
 $Deploy |
 select ProvisioningState,Timestamp,outputs |
-# how the get only value of the client-pip ?
+# how to get the only value of the client-pip ?
 fl

 # Delete RGTest,